-Feeders: Winter in Sault Ste.
-Marie isn’t just for the Raptors.
-Winter Finch and waxwing species appear in sizable numbers during November through March.
+Winter in Sault Ste.
+Marie isn’t just for the raptors.
+Winter Finch and waxwing species appear in sizable numbers from November through March.
 The spectacular Pine Grosbeak is a yearly visitor to the region as is Bohemian Waxwing, Common and Hoary Redpoll, Purple Finch, and Evening Grosbeak.
 There are a variety of places where you can find these birds in the area, but the best locations are wherever there are bird feeders or fruit trees such as crab-apple.

 Right in downtown Sault Ste.
 Marie there are a number of birds to be found, including at the fruit trees on the campus of Lake Superior State University.
 Just south of town at the Dafter Post Office is another great place to view these birds.
 One of the most popular location in the whole area for feeder watching is Dunbar Park.
 Here there are both fruit trees and a large number of bird feeders that are regularly filled.
 Rarities like Boreal Owl and Townsend Solitaire have also shown up here in past years.
 The small village of Pickford is another location to check local feeders before you head out into the fields for Snowy Owls.